The Aviator (2004 film): Development

 Disney restarted development on a new Howard Hughes biopic in June 1999, hiring Michael Mann to direct Leonardo DiCaprio playing the role of Howard Hughes, based on a script by John Logan.
 The studio put it in turnaround again following the disappointing box-office performance of Mann's critically acclaimed The Insider.
 New Line Cinema picked it up in turnaround almost immediately, with Mann planning to direct after finishing Ali.
-Mann was eventually replaced with DiCaprio's Gangs of New York director Martin Scorsese.
+Mann was eventually replaced by Scorsese, who had worked with DiCaprio on Gangs of New York.
 Scorsese later said that he "grossly misjudged the budget".
-Angelina Jolie was approached by the studios to have a role in the film but she turned it down after learning Harvey Weinstein was involved with the film.
+Angelina Jolie was approached by the studios to have a role in the film but she turned it down after learning executive producer Harvey Weinstein was involved with the film.

-Howard Hughes suffered from obsessive-compulsive disorder (OCD), most notably an obsession with germs and cleanliness.
+Hughes suffered from obsessive-compulsive disorder (OCD), most notably an obsession with germs and cleanliness.
+DiCaprio himself suffered from a mild version of the disorder as a child, which returned when filming the movie.

 Scorsese and DiCaprio worked closely with Dr. Jeffrey M. Schwartz, MD of UCLA, to portray the most accurate depiction of OCD.
-The filmmakers had to focus both on previous accounts of Hughes’ behaviors as well as the time period, given that when Hughes was suffering from the disorder, there was no psychiatric definition for what ailed him.
+The filmmakers had to focus both on previous accounts of Hughes' behaviors as well as the time period, given that when Hughes was suffering from the disorder, there was no psychiatric definition for what ailed him.
 Instead of receiving proper treatment, Hughes was forced to hide his stigmatized compulsions; his disorder began to conflict with everyday functioning.

 DiCaprio dedicated hundreds of hours of work to portray Hughes' unique case of OCD on screen.
 Apart from doing his research on Hughes, DiCaprio met with people suffering from OCD.
 In particular, he focused on the way some individuals would compulsively and repeatedly wash their hands, later inspiring the scene in which his hand starts to bleed as he scrubs it in the bathroom.
 The character arc of Howard Hughes was a drastic one: from the height of his career to the appearance of his compulsions, and eventually, to him sitting naked in a screening room, refusing to leave, and later repeating the phrase "the way of the future."

 Cinematography

 In an article for the American Cinematographer, John Pavlus wrote: "The film boasts an ambitious fusion of period lighting techniques, extensive effects sequences and a digital re-creation of two extinct cinema color processes: two-color and three-strip Technicolor."
 For the first 52 minutes of the film, scenes appear in shades of only red and cyan blue; green objects are rendered as blue.
 This was done, according to Scorsese, to emulate the look of early bipack color films, in particular the Multicolor process, which Hughes himself owned, emulating the available technology of the era.
 Similarly, many of the scenes depicting events occurring after 1935 are treated to emulate the saturated appearance of three-strip Technicolor.
-Other scenes were stock footage colorized and incorporated into the film.
+Other scenes were stock footage colorized and are incorporated into the film.
 The color effects were created by Legend Films.